Towards relativistic generalization of collapse models: Non-linear unraveling

-Conceptually, however, such an unraveling is in stark contrast with the non-linear and non-unitary unraveling of collapse models.
-For instance, if one insists that an observed outcome in an experiment is explained objectively only by the localization of the wavefunction around a specific eigenvector, the unitary unraveling would fail to provide such an explanation.
-One might argue instead that even though the unitary unraveling does not lead to the collapse, it still inevitably turns a pure state into a mixed one for a macroscopic system, consistently with the Born rule.
-The distiction between the two unravelings is certainly important from theoretical considerations.
-However, since experimentally one only has access to the density matrix \cite{Diosi_2015,Diosi2018}, here we take a more pragmatic approach and focus only on the latter dynamics.
+Conceptually, such a linear unraveling is in stark contrast with the non-linear and non-unitary unraveling of collapse models.
+The latter describes the objective wavefunction collapse, while the former does not.
+Their distinction is important from foundational considerations.
+However, since experimentally one only has access to the density matrix \cite{Diosi_2015,Diosi2018}, here we take a more pragmatic approach and focus only on the latter dynamics, namely the ME. {For this reason, in what follows, we will work with the unitary unraveling in the Heisenberg picture.
+This has the added advantage that the time evolution of the operators can be obtained to any desired order in $\sqrt{\gamma}$ by using standard perturbation theory.
+See details in Appendix \ref{App:AppendixA}.}

-We emphasize again that just like their discrete counterpart, $\hat{Q}(x)$ appearing in Eq.~\eqref{eq.solution} is the freely evolved operator in the Heisenberg picture and $G(x,y)$ some generic function of $x$ and $y$.
-Next we study the requirements on $\hat{Q}(x)$ and $G(x,y)$ to have that Eq.~\eqref{eq.solution} relativistically consistent.\\
+Note that $\hat{Q}(x)$ in Eq.~\eqref{eq.solution} is the freely evolved operator in the Heisenberg picture and $G(x,y)$ some generic function of $x$ and $y$.
+Next we study the requirements on $\hat{Q}(x)$ and $G(x,y)$ so that Eq.~\eqref{eq.solution} is relativistically consistent.\\